filecoin-project/filecoin-docs/docs/mine/lotus/miner-configuration.md

   MaxSealingSectors = 0
   # Upper bound on how many sectors can be sealing at the same time when creating new sectors with deals (0 = unlimited)
   MaxSealingSectorsForDeals = 0
+  # CommittedCapacitySectorLifetime is the duration a Committed Capacity (CC) sector will
+  # live before it must be extended or converted into sector containing deals before it is
+  # terminated.
+Value must be between 180-540 days inclusive
+  #
+  # type: Duration
+  CommittedCapacitySectorLifetime = "12960h0m0s"

   # Period of time that a newly created sector will wait for more deals to be packed in to before it starts to seal.
   # Sectors which are fully filled will start sealing immediately
   WaitDealsDelay = "6h0m0s"